Daniel-Waiger/Fluorescence_image_analysis_workshop-GloBIAS_CNR_Naples_2025/README.md

 - **Technical questions**: Contact workshop trainers via [GitHub issues](https://github.com/your-repo/issues)
 - **Workshop logistics**: Contact local organizers - Domenico Russo, Simone Di Paola, Seetharaman Parashuraman

+---

+*📧 For questions about this workshop, please contact the local organizers or open an issue in this repository.*

+*🌟 This website is powered by GitHub Pages with a custom responsive navigation system.*